MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-start-call.md

 - Select **Ignore** or say "Guides, Ignore" to decline the call.

 > [!IMPORTANT]
-> If both Guides and Remote Assist are installed, you might see notifications from both apps.
+> If both Guides and Remote Assist are installed, you might see conflicting notifications from both apps.
 We recommend you turn off notifications from Remote Assist.
+For more information, see [HoloLens users have trouble with notifications when receiving a call in Guides](known-issues-hololens-app.md#hololens-users-have-trouble-with-notifications-when-receiving-a-call-in-guides).

 ## End a call